- Repair Windows 10 startup problems using the Bootrec tool from the recovery environment.

 Once you complete the steps, the Master Boot Record will be repaired, and Windows 10 should load normally again.

-If you aren’t sure about the problem with your computer, you should try all the commands in this guide to see if any of them repair the issue, allowing you to boot again into Windows 10.
+If you aren’t sure what’s causing the problem with your computer, try all the commands in this guide to see if any of them resolve the issue and allow you to boot into Windows 10.

-While the “bootrec” tool should be enough to repair the Master Boot Record, other related issues may require other command-line tools (such as Bootsect.exe or BCDboot), but they are beyond the scope of this guide.
+While the “bootrec” tool should be enough to repair the Master Boot Record, other related issues may require additional command-line tools (such as Bootsect.exe or BCDboot), which are beyond the scope of this guide.